 - i.
 Light Offenses shall include, but are not limited to: - 1.
-Unwanted remarks with sexual overtones; - 2.
+Unwanted remarks with sexual overtones: - 2.
 Unwelcome sexual innuendos which may be in the form of statements, questions, or jokes; - 3.
-Repeated unwanted comments on one's appearance that may degrade, humiliate, insult, or offend the receiver/s; - 4.
+Repeated unwanted comments on one's appearance that may degrade, humiliate, insult, or offend the receiver/s: - 4.
 Covert glances on a person's private parts or underclothing; - 5.
 Other analogous cases. - ii.
 Less Grave Offenses shall include, but are not limited to: - 1.
 Repeated sexual jokes or comments that may degrade, humiliate, insult, or offend people who may hear; - 2.
 Repeated verbal abuse with sexual undertones; - 3.
-Making offensive hand or body gestures that may resemble sexual activities;

-- 4. Creating rumors about one's gender orientation, identity, and/or sex life; - 5.
+Making offensive hand or body gestures that may resemble sexual activities; - 4.
+Creating rumors about one's gender orientation, identity, and/or sex life; - 5.
 Not considering a person for a role based on their sex, orientation, gender identity, and expression; - 6.
 Making derogatory or degrading remarks directed towards one's sex, sexual orientation, gender identity, or sexual activities; - 7.
 Repeated offensive hand or body gestures that may resemble sexual activities; - 8.
 Invasion of the survivor's privacy through cyberstalking and incessant messaging; - 9.
 Other analogous cases. - iii.
 Grave Offenses shall include, but are not limited to: - 1.
 Unwanted touching or brushing of the offender's genitals to any part of another's body or any part of the offender's body with another's genital; - 2.
 Groping and touching of private parts that include, but not limited to, breasts, genitals, and buttocks; - 3.
 Forcing someone to kiss or engage in sexual activities; - 4.
 Attempted or consummated unwanted and forced sexual intercourse or torture in a sexual manner; - 5.
-Sexual activities that deprive the survivor of their liberty; - 6.
-Requesting for sexual favor in exchange for employment, promotion, local or foreign travels, favorable working conditions or assignments, a passing grade, the granting of honors or scholarship, or the grant of benefits or payment of a stipend or allowance; - 7.
-Physical, psychological, and emotional threats, unwanted sexual misogynistic, transphobic, homophobic, and sexist remarks and comments online whether publicly or through direct and private messages; - a.
-Unwanted recording or taking of photos or videos or any other recording that are directed towards a person's private parts or underclothing; - Uploading, sharing, and spreading photos, videos, or any information online whether real or edited-without the knowledge and consent of the survivor that may cause damage to one's reputation; - c.
-Impersonating identifies of victims online or posting lies about the victims to harm their reputation; or - d.
-Filing false abuse reports to online platforms to silence victims. - e.
-Unwanted recording or taking of photos or videos or any other recording that are directed towards a person's private parts or underclothing - 8.
+Sexual activities that deprive the survivor of their liberty;

+- Requesting for sexual favor in exchange for employment, promotion, local or foreign travels, favorable working conditions or assignments, a passing grade, the granting of honors or scholarship, or the grant of benefits or payment of a stipend or allowance; - Physical, psychological, and emotional threats, unwanted sexual misogynistic, transphobic, homophobic, and sexist remarks and comments online whether publicly or through direct and private messages; - a.
+Unwanted recording or taking of photos or videos or any other recording that are directed towards a person's private parts or underclothing; - Uploading, sharing, and spreading photos, videos, or any information online - whether real or edited-without the knowledge and consent of the survivor that may cause damage to one's reputation; - c.
+Impersonating identities of victims online or posting lies about the victims to harm their reputation; or - d.
+Filing false abuse reports to online platforms to silence victims. - 8.
 Physical assault of a sexual nature, such as but not limited to rape, sexual battery, molestation, or attempts to commit these assaults; and - 9.
 Other analogous cases.